gxyzwangyi/ankai/README.md

 # ankai
 ##introduction
-A Android APP to learn knowledge of basic safety and environment sense in laboratory.
+A Android App to learn knowledge of basic safety and environment sense in laboratory.

 There are some features only can be used in SHU(Shanghai University)

+##environment
+- Android Studio v1.2
+- Android 4.4